tattler-community/tattler-community/package/src/tattler/docs/source/configuration.rst

 TATTLER_TEMPLATE_BASE
 ---------------------

-The path where tattler should find :ref:`notification events <keyconcepts_notification_events>`, or more specifically notification scopes which then include templates for notification events.
+The path where tattler should find :ref:`notification events <keyconcepts/events:notification events>`, or more specifically notification scopes which then include templates for notification events.